NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_OMIB.md

 This tutorial presents a simulation of a two-bus system, with an infinite bus (represented as a voltage source behind an impedance) at bus 1 and a classic machine on bus 2.
 The perturbation will be the trip of one of the two circuits (doubling its resistance and impedance) of the line that connects both buses.

+This tutorial can be found on [LITS/Examples](https://github.com/Energy-MAC/LITS-Examples) repository.

 ## Step 1: Package Initialization

 The first step consists in initialize all packages that will be used to run the simulation.
 All the necessary packages are listed: